Jauppp/get_next_line/README.md

+!!
+This code has a built-in leak because I mallocked the static variable.
+For a secure code that will not leak even if the program is forced to stop before the end, see the "heap_static" branch.

 The Get Next Line project from 42 School !

 The goal of this program is to read from a file or the standard entry and return the content line by line until it reaches the end of the file.